How this started

 The coach

 "Don't think of exercises as the whole world of movement.
 Now you're building habitual ideas where you didn't have to sit and say, 'what was that thing again?'
-Now you have a movement snack that's really, really, really powerful."
+Now you have a movement snack that's really, really powerful."

 Not a YouTube workout